It is of no value to live twenty- or thirty-plus years beyond retirement and mostly just exist or worse yet, be waiting to die.

 From his patients, Teel learned a key element in elder care: “each successfully aging person [needs] a purpose in his or her life.”

 He saw too many vital and vibrant elders relegated to nursing homes or assisted living by distant families who had decided they were too difficult to have around.
-This came full circle when his ninety-three year old grandmother moved near him after a fall in her Brooklyn home.
+He also saw a number of dementia patients and others with neurological diseases that were in the care home for their best interest.
+This came full circle when his ninety-three-year-old grandmother moved near him after a fall in her Brooklyn home.

 What is “care?”